isomerpages/moe-chijkc/_sec-1-registration/Understanding Curriculum Matters.md

 *   consistent performance in both WAs and Semestral Examinations throughout the academic year;
 *   respective MTL teacher’s recommendation.

-HML centre does not accept any recommendations at the end of Sec 1.
-HTL centre has its own selection criteria.
+HML centre and HTL centre has its own selection criteria.
 For more information, please check directly with the centre.

 **b) Tamil Language (TL) / Basic Tamil (BTL) / Tamil Language B (TLB) & Higher Tamil Language (HTL)**

-All TL / BTL/ TLB/ HTL students are to **register for lessons at their respective designated TL centres (see below) between 2.30 p.m. to 5.30 p.m. from Tuesday, 4 January 2022 to Wednesday, 5 January 2022**.
+All TL / BTL/ TLB/ HTL students are to **register for lessons at their respective designated TL centres (see below) between 2.30 p.m. to 5.30 p.m. from Tuesday, 3 January 2023 to Wednesday, 4 January 2023**.

 *   TL (Express/ Normal Academic) - Bedok View Sec Sch or Umar Pulavar Tamil Language Centre
 *   TL (Normal Technical/ TL-B/ HTL) -  Umar Pulavar Tamil Language Centre

-Tamil classes will be conducted at designated Tamil Language centres from **Thursday, 6 January 2022**.
+Tamil classes will be conducted at designated Tamil Language centres from **Thursday, 5 January 2023**.

 Tamil lessons will be on Mondays, Tuesdays and Thursdays.
 They are usually held once a week, starting promptly at 3 p.m. and ending at 6 p.m. with a 10 minutes break.
-Please check with the respective Tamil centre regarding the Tamil Language timetable.
+Please check with the respective Tamil centre regarding the Tamil Language timetable..

-**c) Third Language**
+**c) Third Language (including Asian Languages Programme)**

 You will be informed of the Third Language application outcome via Parents Gateway.